 Even better is when replacement credit is awarded for a 3, but the student scoring a 4 or 5 earns additional course credit and gets out of higher level classes!

 When choosing both high school AP course work and colleges for application, do so knowing the benefit of AP classes and exam scores.

 The College Board AP website has a searchable database on how each college treats AP exam scores and college credit.
 Search for your schools here to see the benefits you may have earned!

 While your high school will automatically receive the AP scores, students need to login to their College Board account to retrieve scores here.
-In 2019, scores became available starting July 8th.
-Students with qualifying scores (3+), be sure to send them to the college in which you enroll, not apply.
+Students with qualifying scores (3+), be sure to send them to the college in which you enroll, not necessarily everywhere you apply.